 20. Concert venue subscriptions.
 Family-friendly concert venues may offer gift certificates or memberships; bonus if they also host children’s concert series.

 22. School of Rock.
-This fun experience has virtual options available to help foster instrument play, songwriting, or singing.
+This fun experience has in person and virtual options available to help foster instrument play, songwriting, or singing.

 23. Theatre classes.
 An excellent way for children to develop self-confidence, creative thinking, and collaboration.
 Check theatres for child classes and camps.

 24. Check out visual art classes in cartooning, photography, or digital artmaking.
 Look for programs through museums, art centers, or park districts.